skn3/forme/README.md

 If you want to alter the submitted value within your callback, simply modify the `state.value`.

-## Custom Input Submit Handling
+## Custom Submit Handling

-Forme lets you specify callback routines to be called on your inputs once the entire form has validated successfully.
-To add a submit handler to an input simply use teh `input.submit()` api.
-With the `.submit()` handler we have the ability to do anything, just before our form returns back to your main validate callback.
+Forme lets you specify callback routines to be called on your form/inputs once the entire form has validated successfully.
+To add a submit handler to an input simply use the `input.submit()` api.
+To add a submit handler to a form use `form.submit()`.
+With the `.submit()` handler we have the ability to do execute our own code, just before the form returns back to your main validate callback.

 **example of custom input submit handler**
 ```javascript